Common questions and historical facts

 Why are there three knots on the cord of the Franciscan habit?

 The three knots represent the vows of their religious order – poverty, chastity and obedience.

 What is the Pala Mission?

 San Antonio de Pala was an assistancia, or sub-station to Mission San Luis Rey, serving the native population at the Pala ranch 24 miles away.
 It began as a granary in 1810 and soon included a chapel dedicated to St. Anthony.
-It is open to visitors today.
+It is part of the San Diego Diocese and is the only mission to have remained in continuous service to the native people.
+San Antonio de Pala is open to visitors daily.

-The lavanderia, or “laundry” was where Mission residents did their bathing and washed their clothes.
+The Lavanderia, or “laundry” was where Mission residents bathed and washed their clothes.
 Water was channeled from the San Luis Rey River behind the Mission through aqueducts into a series of tile and stone pools.

 What was the Oratory Room?

-The Oratory Room, off Peyri Court, was the private prayer room of the friars.
-It overlooks the main altar of the historic Church and is now an exhibit hall.
+The Oratory Room, off Agapito Court, was the private prayer room of the Friars.
+It overlooks the main altar of the Historic Church and is now a conference room.